Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

-Finances: About average.
+Finances: Above average.
 The school budget has been roughly in balance

 Admissions: About average.
-The occupancy rate and offer rate are both quite high.
+The occupancy rate is roughly average and the offer rate is quite high.
 There is no compulsory entrance exam.

 Environment: About average.
 Air pollution and traffic accidents are roughly average, while crime is quite high.